akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 After Python is installed, you need to install OCEANLYZ package.

-To install OCEANLYZ via pip (https://pypi.org/project/oceanlyz) if you use pure Python:
+If you installed Python, then you need to install OCEANLYZ via pip (https://pypi.org/project/oceanlyz).
+To do that, open the Command Prompt (or Terminal) and run:

 .. code:: python

     pip install oceanlyz

-To install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz) if you use Anaconda Python distribution:
+If you installed Anaconda Python distribution, then you need to install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz).
+To do that, open the Command Prompt (or Terminal) and run:

 .. code:: python